TheGranin/cloudcloudsystem/README.md

 Clients:
-/client contains the code for the client to run run python Client.py to run the code
+/client contains the code for the client to run run python Client.py to run the code, -h to see what options you have

 Client.py: 	Contains the code to run the client, as well as the pygame code used for displaying information
 			The display code runs in a seperate thead from the server request code